Selling Consumer Data under Limited Commitment: Proofs

-Analogous reasoning demonstrates that the seller's expected payoff in the static mechanism matches precisely the expected payoff under the dynamic strategy profile $\sigma$.
-Hence, the seller can replicate any dynamic payoff in the static setting, establishing that the static payoff serves as an upper bound on the seller's achievable payoffs. \end{proof}
+The right-hand side equals the expected payoff for type $\theta$ when mimicking type $\theta'$ in the dynamic game.
+Since $\alpha$ is a best response for the buyer, the induced static mechanism satisfies incentive compatibility and individual rationality.
+By construction, the seller’s expected payoff in the static mechanism coincides with her payoff under $(\sigma,\alpha)$ in the dynamic game.
+Therefore, every dynamic payoff can be replicated in the static setting, which implies that the optimal static payoff is an upper bound on the seller’s achievable payoffs. \end{proof}

+\begin{proof}[Proof of Lemma \ref{lem:eff}] We follow the same logic as in the proof of Lemma \ref{lem:yang}.
+Recall that the virtual surplus for type $\theta$ given consumption $x$ is